janwilmake/curlmcp/README.md

 | `transform`      | string           | Applies transformations to the response (e.g., `markdown` for X/GitHub compatibility).                   | `transform=markdown`                          |
 | `instructions`   | string           | Specifies contextual instructions for the request.                                                       | `instructions=transform_response_to_markdown` |
 | `template_id`    | string           | Applies a predefined template of parameters.                                                             | `template_id=abc123`                          |

+## Browser Usage

+The curlmcp api is easy to use from the browser too.
+Authentication is automatically handled.

+## CLI Usage

+You can simply use curl yourself, or to have the curl mcp proxy:

+- use `curl -c cookies.txt https://curlmcp.com/login` to login and store cookies
+- use `curl -b cookies.txt https://curlmcp.com/curl/{your-request}`

 # Links